 3. Mopping The Floor

-Mopping a floor with perfection is an activity that is best suited not only for teenagers but also for older-aged school kids (9 – 10).
+Mopping a floor with perfection is an activity that is best suited not only for teenagers but also for older elementary kids (9 – 10).
 Kids of this age will be old and matured enough to understand as well as learn the art of mopping without much administration.

-But give an introduction though.
+Still, provide an introduction.
 Teach them how to prep the mop water, wring out the mop, rinse the mop head, how to clean the hard spots, clean the bucket & mop once it is done, and finally, the correct way to store the mop.